laurenposey/ping-pong/README.md

 Behavior  | Input Example | Output Example
 ------------- | ------------- | -------------
 It can count up to the provided number  | 2 | [1,2]
-Numbers divisible by 3 become 'ping'  | 9  | ping
+Numbers divisible by 3 become 'Ping!'  | 9  | ping
-Numbers divisible by 5 become 'pong'  | 85  | pong
+Numbers divisible by 5 become 'Pong!'  | 85  | pong
-Numbers divisible by 15 become 'pingpong'  | 15  | pingpong
+Numbers divisible by 15 become 'Ping Pong!'  | 15  | pingpong

 ## Setup/Installation Requirements